mamoore1440/Econ-Blog-old2/src/content/all-Notes/Economic-Fundamentals.md

     - No longer need the double coicidence of wants as both parties will always want abstract value.
   - Money will always perfectly represent subjective value, but, in the real world, will never perfectly represent objective value.

-Humans have a financial allegiance to the Currency they use.
+Humans have a financial allegiance to the Currency they use and are thus in a Society with everyone else you uses that currency.
 Reserve Currencies are the true allegiance for Humans.
   No European has allengiance to the Euro.
 They have allengiance to the USD.